 Master’s in Journalism – Columbia University

 What many bios leave out is that Lydia Hu also holds a Master’s degree in Journalism from Columbia University, one of the most prestigious journalism programs in the world.
 This explains how she made such a smooth and credible transition from law into broadcasting.
-Columbia’s journalism school is where many of the country’s best reporters have sharpened their skills.

 What Languages Does Lydia Hu Speak?

 Lydia Hu’s primary working language is English, which she uses professionally every day as a television journalist.
-She delivers sharp, clear on-air reporting that shows excellent command of the language.
 Her legal background also gives her a precision with words that many journalists do not have.
+Given her Asian-American heritage, there is a possibility that she has some familiarity with Mandarin or Cantonese, though this has not been confirmed publicly.

 Lydia Hu Journalism Career – WBRC-TV to Fox Business